izzatrazab/boilerplate-laravel-snappy/README.md

 # Boilerplate Laravel Snappy PDF

 ## About
 Minimal Setup for barryvdh/laravel-snappy package.
+Please note that this boilerplate isn’t meant for production projects.
+It’s only a quick scaffold for creating PDF templates.
+I usually hand it to interns when I need some templates made.

 ## Main Items
 1. Laravel Snappy PDF - generate pdf from blade